A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 Before you start coding, you will need some details to help with implementing the prediction step.
 At the very beginning, the assumptions are:

 * The car is parked at a tree or a street lamp plus/minus one meter.
-* The transition model is controlled only by x<sub>t-1<sub> and u<sub>t<sub>.
+* The transition model is controlled only by x<sub>t-1</sub> and u<sub>t</sub>.
 Here we assume, the transition model is independent from the map.

-* Remember that ut is a direct move pointed in driving direction.
+* Remember that u<sub>t</sub> is a direct move pointed in driving direction.

-* The transition model is defined by the 1D normal distribution defined by the mean ut and sigma u<sub>t<sub>, Here, the sigma of u<sub>t<sub> is one meter.
+* The transition model is defined by the 1D normal distribution defined by the mean ut and sigma u<sub>t</sub>, Here, the sigma of u<sub>t</sub> is one meter.

-•	The state space range is from zero to 99 meters with a one-meter step resolution.
+* The state space range is from zero to 99 meters with a one-meter step resolution.

  <p align="right"> <img src="./img/21.jpg" style="right;" alt=" some details to help with implementing the prediction step" width="600" height="400"> </p>